IDBI Bank sale: Corporates cannot be bidding consortium members due to RBI norms | Business

 - India

-Large corporates have been disallowed from being even a minority shareholder in a consortium wanting to bid for a 61 percent stake in IDBI Bank, as the current RBI norms bar industrial houses from becoming bank promoters, an official said.
+Large corporates have been disallowed from being even a minority shareholder in consortium wanting to bid for 61 per cent stake in IDBI Bank, as the current RBI norms bar industrial houses from becoming bank promoters, an official said.

-Last week, the government along with Life Insurance Corporation (LIC) invited an Expression of Interest (EoI) for selling a 60.72 percent stake in IDBI Bank.
+Last week, the government along with Life Insurance Corporation (LIC) invited Expression of Interest (EoI) for selling 60.72 per cent stake in IDBI Bank.
 However, it barred large industrial houses from participating in the strategic sale.

 As per the bid document, 'large industrial/corporate houses' has been defined an industrial/ corporate group with assets of Rs 5,000 crore or more with the non-financial business of the group accounting for 40 per cent or more in terms of total assets/ gross income.